 If Single Sign On is configured, the browser behaves as follows with the same access:

-Google Chrome with Azure AD SSO
+Google Chrome with Entra ID / Azure AD SSO

 And it can be so beautiful: